pykler/yajl-py/README.rst

 Usage
 -----

-The examples directory contains a full featured JSON Parsers built using `yajl` and `yajl-py`.
+The examples directory contains full featured JSON Parsers built using `yajl` and `yajl-py`.
 See `examples/README.rst` for more info.